CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 Sandeep Poundrik, Secretary, Ministry of Steel, at the FT Live Energy Transition Summit India, September 2025The cost per tonne — across carbon price scenarios and timelines

-The financial cost of CBAM for Indian steel exporters depends on three variables: the carbon intensity of the specific installation, the EU ETS price at the time, and the CBAM factor applicable in that year.
+The financial cost of CBAM for Indian steel exporters depends on three variables: the carbon intensity of the specific installation, the EU ETS price at the time, and the free allocation factor applicable in that year.
 All three are changing, and not in a direction that makes the problem easier.

 |---|---|---|---|---|

 The KPMG analysis cited in Metalbook’s research adds a useful commercial framing: CBAM could increase the effective costs of EU steel exports by between 20% and 35% depending on product and production methodology.
-At current average Indian emission intensity, a conservative EU carbon price of €80 per tonne CO₂ translates into additional costs of €200 per tonne — or between Rs 13,000 and Rs 19,000 per tonne in Indian currency — for commodity steel products like hot rolled coil.
+At current average Indian emission intensity, a conservative EU carbon price of €80 per tonne CO₂ translates into additional costs of €200 per tonne — or between Rs 11,000 and Rs 16,500 per tonne in Indian currency at current exchange rates — for commodity steel products like hot rolled coil.
 At thin commodity margins, this is the difference between profit and loss on EU-bound shipments.

 The default value risk